xtaran/ratpoison-desktop/README.md

-My ASUS EeePC 701 running [Debian GNU/Linux](http://www.debian.org/) [Sid](http://www.debian.org/releases/sid/) was the first box where I did not use FVWM anymore, because with a resolution of 800x480 on a 7 inch screen, you a) want to waste as few pixels as possible by title bars, borders, … and b) most of the time anything else than fullscreen windows doesn't make sense, moving windows around with the mouse makes even less sense.
+My ASUS EeePC 701 running [Debian GNU/Linux](http://www.debian.org/) [Sid](http://www.debian.org/releases/sid/) was the first box where I did not use FVWM anymore, because with a resolution of 800×480 on a 7 inch screen, you a) want to waste as few pixels as possible by title bars, borders, … and b) most of the time anything else than fullscreen windows doesn’t make sense, moving windows around with the mouse makes even less sense.

-So I've chosen [ratpoison](http://www.nongnu.org/ratpoison/) for the EeePC (and still use it on that box) since it makes windows fullscreen by default and the keybindings are nearly identical to [GNU Screen](http://www.gnu.org/software/screen/) and therefore easy to learn respectively I didn't have to learn anything to use it.
+So I’ve chosen [ratpoison](http://www.nongnu.org/ratpoison/) for the EeePC (and still use it on that box) since it makes windows fullscreen by default and the keybindings are nearly identical to [GNU Screen](http://www.gnu.org/software/screen/) and therefore easy to learn respectively I didn’t have to learn anything to use it.

 After more and more fine tuning involving the [xmobar](http://projects.haskell.org/xmobar/) text status bar, filled